-By the end of the meeting, Susie was convinced that her son needed to be reevaluated and granted every member of the IEP to reevaluate her son.
+By the end of the meeting, Beth was convinced that her son needed to be reevaluated and granted every member of the IEP to reevaluate her son.

 The reevaluation report indicated that John had a Specific Learning Disability with a delay in Written Expression plus other disabilities.

 Fast forward to October.
-Kate got a call from Susie; again, sobbing uncontrollably.
+Kathy got a call from Beth again, sobbing uncontrollably.
 But, this time, they were tears of joy and gratitude.

-Susie explained that for the past several days, John was ready for the bus early and telling her how much he loved his new school and couldn’t wait for the bus to arrive each morning.
+Beth explained that John was ready for the bus early for the past several days and told her how much he loved his new school and couldn’t wait for the bus to arrive each morning.
 At his other school, he would never ride a bus.